dgraph-io/dgraph-docs/content/installation/download.md

    For more information about the various installation scripts that you can use, see [install scripts](https://github.com/dgraph-io/Install-Dgraph).
 {{< /tab >}}
 {{% tab "Manual" %}}
+On linux system, you can download a tar file and install manually.
-If you don't want to follow the automatic installation method, you could manually download the appropriate tar for your platform from **[Dgraph releases](https://github.com/dgraph-io/dgraph/releases)**.
+Download the appropriate tar for your platform from **[Dgraph releases](https://github.com/dgraph-io/dgraph/releases)**.
 After downloading the tar for your platform from Github, extract the binary to `/usr/local/bin` like so.

 1. Download the installation file:
     ```